 Travelling by car

 The starting point of the hike is the village of Starý Smokovec, which can be easily reached by car via the D1 and road 537.
 Even with our 60 hp engine, we had no problems going uphill.
+The journey from Bratislava to the High Tatras takes 3.5 hours.
 Parking spaces are signposted and readily available.
 We paid 6 euros for the day, but the prices have certainly risen by now.
 However, there are also cheaper tickets available on an hourly basis.

 Getting to the High Tatras by train